jkimlab/RBRC/README.md

         ./RBRC.pl -p [parameter file] -o [output directory]

-* To run RBRC, you need to prepare a parameter file
+* To run RBRC, you need to prepare a parameter file as follows

         #---------------------------------------------------------------------------------------#
         ## Mendatory !